 I want to mention that my guide reviews are 100% honest.
 After all this is our hard earned money that many of us must save for years in order to participate in a guided hunt.
 In doing so we place a huge amount of trust in our guide.
 We pay for their services.
 We are the clients.
 Obviously the majority of us are not outdoor tv show hosts that has the privilege of making a living out of professional hunting and has access to free hunts in exchange for an endorsement on tv.
-I have high expectations when I pay a guide for their services, just as I provide excellent services to my clients while bowfish guiding or tuning bows.
+I have high expectations when I pay a guide for their services, just as I provide excellent services to my clients while guiding.

 The Stables Country Lodge - South Africa

 Below is a quick article describing my South African hunting trip.
 Before I get into that I would like to take a moment to say Thank You and give a quick shout out to the owners of The Stables Country Lodge.
 During my African hunting trip we stayed at this lodge.
 I could not have been more comfortable.
 The Stables Country Lodge is family owned by some of the most hospitable friendly people that I have ever met.
 Even though I was only there for a few days, before departing they made me feel as if I were part of their family.

 The lodge is very clean, safe and peaceful.
 The lodge offers beautiful scenic views while walking the trails surrounding the lodge as can be seen in the picture below.
 The land surrounding the lodge is loaded with South African game.
 Whether you are hunting or simply looking for a peaceful place to relax for a few days in an effort to take a break away from the busy lives that we all tend to live, I highly recommend visiting The Stables Country Lodge.
 You can check them out on Facebook.

 The owners and the staff will make you immediately feel right at home.
 Be sure to bring your camera!